I Was Feeling Epic: Plot

-As Stefan (Paul Wesley) and Caroline (Candice King) attempt to revive Bonnie (Kat Graham), Bonnie enters the state between life and death and sees Elena (Nina Dobrev) and they reunite.
+As Stefan Salvatore (Paul Wesley) and Caroline (Candice King) attempt to revive Bonnie (Kat Graham), Bonnie enters the state between life and death and sees Elena (Nina Dobrev) and they reunite.
 Elena is shocked to see Bonnie and says that it is too early.
 Bonnie doesn't mind being dead, saying that she will be with Enzo (Michael Malarkey).
 Enzo then appears and comes up to the pair and tells Bonnie that it isn't her time and she returns to her body.
-Stefan and Damon (Ian Somerhalder) return to the boarding house and find Elena's coffin opened with Elena standing there.
-Damon and Elena reunite and hug but she turns out to be Katherine (Dobrev) instead.
+Stefan (Paul Wesley) and Damon (Ian Somerhalder) return to the boarding house and find Elena's coffin opened with Elena standing there.
+Damon and Elena reunite and hug but she turns out to be Katherine (Nina Dobrev) instead.

 Stefan then stabs Katherine with the dagger made from her bones, but she comes back to Damon later, revealing that she can leave hell whenever she wants and that Cade had been under her control since her death.
 Meanwhile, Matt (Zach Roerig) confronts Vicki (Kayla Ewell) and she reveals that she wants to die from the hellfire so she can escape hell, where she has been residing in a miserable existence.
 Vicki will ring the bell every five minutes until the end of the hour.
 After hearing this, Matt and the police evacuate the town.
 Alaric (Matt Davis), Caroline, and the twins also leave Mystic Falls when Bonnie comes up with a plan to use her magic to reverse the hellfire back into hell, destroying it and Katherine.

 Damon stays with Katherine in the tunnels under the Armory to make sure she is in hell when Bonnie does this; Stefan comes forward to sacrifice himself instead, but Damon compels him to leave.
 Stefan then takes Damon's place, and dies alongside Katherine.
 Though Bonnie struggles at first, the spirits of Enzo and fellow Bennett witches appear to give Bonnie the strength she needs.
 Caroline is seen in the car with Alaric, and he tells her Stefan's plan.
 She calls Stefan, in tears, and quotes "I will love you forever" with Alaric hearing those words.